Community Savings Account Resources

 The grantee will need to sign the Grant Acceptance Policy before the CSA sends the grant distribution request form and the grantee's grant application into the SDCF office.
 Once those documents are received, our compliance staff will review the grant for charitable purpose as defined by the IRS.
-This process can take up to 15 business days.
+This process can take up to 5 weeks.
 If charitable purpose is proven, the grant check can be distributed.

 The submission of a follow-up Final Evaluation & Statement of Expenditures report is required within two (2) months of the conclusion of the grant program/project.

 CSAs cannot use the SDCF tax ID for outside grant application.
 There are often agreements and stipulations in applying for grants that SDCF is not made aware of.
 This could impact SDCF status with the grantor organization if those agreements were violated.

 Jamie FarmenCommunity Development Coordinator & Marketing Manager

 Jamie has been with the South Dakota Community Foundation since 2017.
 Based in Pierre, she works with the Foundation's Community Savings Accounts by assisting local Advisory Councils in their efforts to create a legacy for their area.
 She enjoys working with donors, nonprofits and communities in reaching their philanthropic goals.
 Jamie also manages the Foundation's marketing efforts to increase awareness of its mission across the state.

 Jamie grew up near the South Dakota Badlands on her parents’ cattle and wheat ranch.
 She received her bachelor’s degree in communications and marketing from the University of Wyoming.